-To be perfectly honest, I've never been a fan of resumes that are packed with graphics and other design elements.
-There are a couple reasons why I prefer a simple, clean resume design versus a graphic resume design.
+To be perfectly honest, I've never been a fan of resumes that are packed with photos, graphics, and other design elements.
+There are a couple of reasons why I prefer a simple, clean resume design versus a graphic resume design.

 First, the applicant tracking system (ATS) software that employers use to scan, parse, and rank your resume information often has difficulty reading graphic resumes, which means your resume is more likely to get tossed to the side before the hiring manager ever sees it.

 Photos on a resume can be confusing to recruiters

 Second, recruiters are accustomed to looking for certain pieces of information in specific places on a resume.
 On average, they only spend six seconds reviewing your resume at all.
 While your resume design may catch their eye, it might also cause recruiters to skip over your application if they can't quickly find the information they're looking for.

 Instead, save the creativity for other parts of your personal branding campaign.
 If you're in a creative field, showcase your skills with an online portfolio or blog, and by adding multimedia links to your LinkedIn profile to illustrate your work.